Need help installing packages with pip? see the pip install tutorial

 First, let's make some simple imports:

-import pandas as pd import datetime import pandas.io.data as web
+import pandas as pd import datetime import pandas_datareader.data as web

 Here, we import pandas as pd.
 This is just a common standard used when importing the Pandas module.
 Next, we import datetime, which we'll use in a moment to tell Pandas some dates that we want to pull data between.
 Finally, we import pandas.io.data as web, because we're going to use this to pull data from the internet.
 Next up:

-This pulls data for Exxon from the Yahoo Finance API, storing the data to our df variable.
+This pulls data for Exxon from the Morningstar API (which we've had to change since the video, since both Yahoo and Google have stopped their APIs), storing the data to our df variable.
 Naming your dataframe df is not required, but again, is pretty popular standard for working with Pandas.
 It just helps people immediately identify the working dataframe without needing to trace the code back.

 So this gives us a dataframe, how do we see it?
 Well, can can just print it, like: